 Parents are asked to notify the Center by calling the classroom if their child is to be absent for any reason.
 If a child develops a contagious disease, parents of children directly exposed to the disease will be alerted.
-A child who has had an illness should not return to school until released by the physician and is able to participate in the total program.
+A child who has a contagious illness should not return to school without a physician return note and is able to participate in the total program.

 A child showing symptoms of illness while at the Center will be separated from the other children in their class and cared for in the Sick Room until he or she can be taken home.
-Per health department recommendations, parents or their designees are expected to pick up the child within one hour of the time they are contacted.
+Per health department recommendations, parents or their designees are expected to pick up the child within 30 minutes of the time they are contacted.